Master of Advanced Architectural Design (MAAD) - Digital Craft

 MAAD Digital Craft centers around research led by CCA Architecture faculty members:

-Andrew Kudless, Associate Profesor & Digital Craft Lab Co-coordinator, Matsys
+Andrew Kudless, Associate Professor & Digital Craft Lab Co-Director, Matsys

-Jason Kelly Johnson, Associate Profesor & Digital Craft Lab Co-coordinator, Future Cities Lab
+Jason Kelly Johnson, Associate Professor & Digital Craft Lab Co-Director, Future Cities Lab

 Nataly Gattegno, Future Cities Lab